open-quantum-safe/boringssl/README.md

 - If `<KEX>` has L3 security, the method `p384_<KEX>` is available, which combines `<KEX>` with ECDH using NIST's P384 curve
 - If `<KEX>` has L5 security, the method `p521_<KEX>` is available, which combines `<KEX>` with ECDH using NIST's P521 curve

 For example, since `kyber768` claims L3 security, the hybrid `p384_kyber768` is available.
+Be aware that hybrid algorithms utlizing `X448` are not supported.
+If those are needed for a project please use [OQS-provider](https://github.com/open-quantum-safe/oqs-provider) which supports them out of the box, or implement them and create a pull request, or [create an issue](https://github.com/open-quantum-safe/boringssl/issues).

 Note that algorithms marked with a dagger (†) have large stack usage and may cause failures when run on threads or in constrained environments.